i-gayo/BiopsyGame/README.md

   <img src="Figures/4_grid.png" alt="Image 2" style="width: 40%;">
 </div>

+Examples of the game screen can be visualised here.
+Grid points are shown in blue, whilst lesions and prostate gland masks are displayed in green and red respectively.
+Previously visited grid positions can also be seen, for up to two timesteps behind, and displayed as yellow box points.

 ## Game instructions
 Users are shown images of the MR volume, prostate and lesion masks, along with a brachytherapy grid.